-All operators traveling to Mexico — private non-revenue, charter (non-scheduled commercial), and scheduled commercial– require landing permits.
-Note that if your aircraft has more than 19 passenger seats and you are not operating under private non-revenue rules, you’ll need a scheduled commercial landing permit.
-Air ambulance flights must have an air ambulance permit, and operators can obtain blanket charter air ambulance permits.
+All operators traveling to Mexico — private non-revenue, charter (non-scheduled commercial), follows different landing permit arrangements.
+Note that the landing permit process to go through depends entirely to your flight purpose.
+Air ambulance flights operate under part 135.
+Charter operators can obtain blanket permit that allows them to carry out as many flights as possible without issue a permit each time the operator’s aircraft leave Mexican territory.
 In the case of diplomatic flights, permits are obtained from AFAC via diplomatic channels.
 Private non-revenue operations to Mexico seldom run into permit or handling issues with adequate advanced planning.
 However, charter (non-scheduled commercial) operators are under additional scrutiny.
 Mexican authorities have been rigorously reviewing charter permit compliance.
 Work with your 3rd-party provider to arrange correct permits, obtain fuel and services credit and for timely security updates.

 Private non-revenue one-shot permits

-Private non-revenue permits for Mexico are available as a one-shot or annual, depending on your operation type.
-A two-day lead time is recommended to obtain a private one-shot permit from AFAC, permit validity only for the given schedule.
+Private non-revenue permits for Mexico are available as a one-shot or annual, depending on the needs or preferences of the operators.
+A three-days lead time is recommended to obtain a private one-shot permit from AFAC, permit validity only for the given schedule.
 The actual permit is processed on arrival, but the local authority must have notification that the aircraft will be arriving.
 For any permit, the airport commandante needs to see original documentation, not copies, on arrival, and processing time varies depending upon the airport.